appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Create-Custom-Widgets-Using-Iframe.md

 </dd>

+### Customize widget appearance

-3. To customize your widget's appearance, configure the CSS code, and use Appsmith's [CSS API](/reference/widgets/custom#css-api) to dynamically adjust styles based on the app's theme.
+To customize your widget's appearance, configure the CSS code, and use Appsmith's [CSS API](/reference/widgets/custom#css-api) to dynamically adjust styles based on the app's theme.

+You can apply the app's primary color and other theme-specific styles to your Custom widget:

 <dd>